Fumohouse/godot-luau-script/docs/src/usage/class-registration/annotation-reference/class-type.md

 #### `@flags <...flagValues>`

 Valid only for `integer` properties.
-Defines a set of bit flags which are easily set in the Godot editor.
+Defines a set of bit flags that are easily set in the Godot editor.

 - `flagValues`: The names of the flag values.